 Androgenetic alopecia results from a mix of genetic influences and the impact of androgenic hormones, which expedite the hair cycle.
 This condition exhibits differing patterns in men and women.

 In men, the factors involved are mainly heredity and androgens.

 In male hereditary alopecia, a genetic susceptibility triggers the hair loss process.
-Genetic tracing has shown that genes associated with this condition are located on both the X chromosome and the autosomal chromosomes.
-Research conducted at the University of Edinburgh discovered 13 such genes on the X chromosome and an additional 112 genes on the autosomal chromosome.
+Genetic tracing has shown that genes associated with this condition are located on both the X and autosomal chromosomes.
+Research conducted at the University of Edinburgh discovered 13 genes on the X chromosome and an additional 112 genes on the autosomal chromosome.
 As the X chromosome is inherited from the mother, a man’s likelihood of experiencing baldness is heightened if his maternal lineage has a history of this condition.

 The action of androgens